Add a collector

 |---|---|---|---|

-All three give you central config push, fleet status, and per-component throughput on the topology canvas.
-They’re alternatives, not stages — pick one per host (you can mix paths across a fleet).
+Both give you central config push, fleet status, and per-component throughput on the topology canvas.
+They’re alternatives, not stages — pick one per collector (you can mix runtimes across a fleet).

 On the host: